urani-trade/solana-dev-onboarding-rs/demos/frontend/01_connecting_to_the_blockchain/README.md

 // Connect to the cluster
 let connection = new Connection(clusterApiUrl("devnet"), "confirmed");

-// Generate a new keypair and irdrop SOL for paying transactions let payer = Keypair.generate();
+// Generate a new keypair and airdrop SOL for paying transactions let payer = Keypair.generate();
 let airdropSignature = await connection.requestAirdrop(
   payer.publicKey,